 NTIA criteria – check if the proposal fulfills the NTIA criteria

 Community comments – check if input/comments the ICG received directly were shared with the operational community and addressed

+Level of Consensus/Support

+[I think we need a bullet to address this quote from the RFP: "Proposals should be supported by the broad range of stakeholders participating in the proposal development process."]

+Inclusiveness and Out Reach

+[I think we need a bullet to address this quote from the RFP: "Proposals should be developed through a transparent process that is open to and inclusive of all stakeholders interested in participating in the development of the proposal." & "Communities are asked to adhere to open and inclusive processes in developing their responses, so that all community members may fully participate in and observe those processes.
+Communities are also asked to actively seek out and encourage wider participation by any other parties with interest in their response."]

 If the proposal passes all of these checks, the ICG should publicly document the fact that the proposal is ready to move on to step 2.
 If not, the ICG should convey the outstanding issues back to the operational community and suggest a timeline for the community to respond.